AnonymousSubmission2025/LLM_Judge/Simplified_Table_1.md

 <br>
-In the simplified Table I above, we only reported the non-parametric Spearman correlation.
+We only reported the non-parametric Spearman correlation, in the simplified Table I above, to make the results easier to understand.

 We found that the findings remain consistent with the current ones.